PagerDuty/scheduler/doc/design.md

 # Scheduler Design

 _(Note: this document was written when we started this project at PagerDuty; it's quite terse, but contains some important ideas that we thought were worth sharing when open sourcing the library.
-We've done som mild edits but left the original mostly in tact)_
+We've done some mild edits but left the original mostly in tact)_

 ## Goals